 Stroll Amelia Island's Fernandina Beach

 Amelia Island's Fernandina Beach is a post-card perfect destination that doesn't have to wreck your budget.
-Whether you see the sights, window shop in the unique downtown, or stroll the historic district in a self-guided walking tour... none of it will cost you a penny.
+Spend the day on the island's pristine beaches filled with incredible wildlife, then, explore the sights, window shop in the unique downtown, or stroll the historic district in a self-guided walking tour... none of it will cost you a penny.

 04 of 10

-Complimentary tours and wine tasting are offered seven days a week — Monday thru Saturday, 10:00 a.m. to 5:00 p.m. and Sunday, 11:00 a.m. to 5:00 p.m. — at Lakeridge Winery & Vineyards.
-Tours are held every 15-20 minutes, beginning with a 15-minute video presentation that shows the growing of Florida's grapes all the way to the wine making process.
+Complimentary tours and wine tasting are offered seven days a week — Monday thru Saturday, 10:00 a.m. to 5:00 p.m. and Sunday, 11:00 a.m. to 5:00 p.m. — at Lakeridge Winery & Vineyards in Clermont, Florida.
+Tours are held every half hour, beginning with a 15-minute video presentation that shows the growing of Florida's grapes all the way to the wine making process.
 The tour includes the production area and a spectacular view of the vineyards where the grapes are grown and harvested.
 Wine tasting is held at a large tasting counter with a selection of award-winning wines offered.
 The tour and wine tasting lasts approximately 30 minutes.

 Also, there is a FREE Summer Music Series with live bands every Saturday in July.Continue to 5 of 10 below.